henryliu18/kubernetes-howto/tasks/cert-manager-helm/README.md

+# cert-manager
+##### adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
-# cert-manager is a native Kubernetes certificate management controller.
-It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, Venafi, a simple signing keypair, or self signed.
+##### It can issue certificates from a variety of supported sources, including Let’s Encrypt, HashiCorp Vault, and Venafi as well as private PKI.

 ## Before we go.. make sure your load balancer is pointing to your ingress controller, and your application is deployed and resolvable by ingress controller.
+Also it is publicly accessible.
 ```bash
 curl http://nginx.example.com
 curl -k https://nginx.example.com